GaoJeffrey/mdbook-lang/doc/src/usage.md

 | TypeScript | ts, typescript|node.js, tsc|
 | Scheme | lisp, scheme|gambit-scheme|

-Into to support langguage playground, you should install the compiler for the language on compiler server host.
+In order to to support some langguages, you should install corresponding compilers on compiler server host.

 ## Performance

-There is no doubt that the execution of the code is really fast compared with backend server playgrounds.
-However, the bottleneck is the compiling and loading time of the codeblock, which is depending on each language.
+It is no doubt that the execution of codeblock through browser is really fast compared with in IDEs with additional a slight network delay.
+And the overload of the compiler server is also not a big problem.